JavaScript IndexedDB

 1) IndexedDB databases store key-value pairs

-Unlike localStorage and sessionStorage, the values stored in the IndexedDB can be complex structures like objects and blob.
+Unlike localStorage and sessionStorage, the values stored in the IndexedDB can be complex structures like objects and blobs.

-Also, keys can be the properties of these objects or can be binary objects.
+Keys can be the properties of these objects or binary objects.

-For quick searching and sorting, you can create indexes that use any property of the objects.
+For quick searching and sorting, you can create indexes using any property of the objects.

 2) IndexedDB is transactional

-Every read from and write to the IndexedDB databases always happens in a transaction.
+Every read from and write to the IndexedDB databases happens in a transaction.

-The transactional model ensures the data integrity in case users open the web application in two tabs/windows at the same time and perform the read from and write to the same database.
+The transactional model ensures data integrity in case users open the web application in multiple tabs/windows and perform the read from and write to the same database.

 3) IndexedDB API is mostly asynchronous

 IndexedDB operations are asynchronous.
-It uses DOM events to notify you when an operation completes and the result is available.
+They use DOM events to notify you when an operation completes and the result is available.

 4) IndexedDB is a NoSQL system

-The IndexedDB is a NoSQL system.
-In other words, it doesn’t use SQL to query data.
-Instead, it uses the query that returns a cursor.
-Then, you can use the cursor to iterate the result set.
+The IndexedDB is a NoSQL system, meaning it uses queries that return a cursor, which then you can use to iterate through the result set.

 5) IndexedDB follows the same-origin policy

-An origin is a domain, protocol, and port of a URL of the document where the code executes.
+An origin consists of the domain, protocol, and port of a URL where the code executes.
 For example https://www.javascripttutorial.net:

 • domain: javascripttutorial.net